StronglyTypedSolutions/vikid.net/docs/en/concepts/pure_functions.md

 > For simplicity, VikiD uses a fixed coordinate grid of `18 x 12` units, where the horizontal `X axis` points to the __right__, and the vertical `Y axis` points __upwards__.
 So the range of grid is `-9...9` for `X` and `-6...6` for `Y`.
 This is a __mathematical Cartesian coordinate system__. _Note that typical 2D computer graphics often use a Y axis the points down, for [legacy reasons](https://gamedev.stackexchange.com/questions/83570/why-is-the-origin-in-computer-graphics-coordinates-at-the-top-left)!_

 We can do a lot with just pure signal functions in ViKiD.
-The following example applies a `sine` function to a speedup `time signal`, then applying the `absolute value` function, using it to drive a bouncing ball:
+The following example applies a `sine` function to the `time signal` that was speed-up, then applying the `absolute value` function, using it to drive a "fake bouncing ball":

 ```pseudo
 y := (time * 2).sin().abs() * 5